The ONE THING

 Please completely fill out the form below, to book Grace to speak at your event.

 Hello.
 My name is Grace Nkechi Okoro.
-I hold a Bachelor of Science degree in Systems and Computer Sciences from Howard University in Washington, DC.
-I have also taken some advanced studies courses in Business, Finance and Accounting.
+I hold a Bachelor of Science degree in Systems and Computer Sciences from Howard University in Washington, DC, and a Master of Science in Communications degree from Syracuse University (Newhouse), New York.
+I have worked in the information technology, business and media sectors.
 I am an avid reader who loves business, technology, fitness, literature, history, religion, and fashion.
-I am a Christian and all our teachings and coaching wisdom are based on the Bible, the life-giving, inerrant and infallible Word of God.

 I am a wife and mother of four children.
 I am a woman in her early forties who knows what it means to battle with the changes your body goes through, from child birth to sickness and injury.
 I know what it means to fight your way back through a daunting challenge.
 I have been a working professional, a student-mom, a stay-at-home mom and an entrepreneur.
 Sometimes I have worn a few of those hats simultaneously.
 I know how to fight, to be an under dog, and to win.
 I understand resilience.
 I am very conversant with hard work, and grit and commitment, and self-discipline.